 Stella Tang is a corporate associate in Gibson, Dunn and Crutcher’s Houston office.
 Stella’s practice focuses on complex private and public mergers and acquisitions, joint ventures, divestures, private equity investments, and corporate governance matters.
 Stella has extensive experience representing private equity firms, private and public companies, management teams, particularly in the energy, power and infrastructure sectors.

 Stella received her Juris Doctor with High Honors from The University of Texas School of Law in 2015.
 While at The University of Texas School of Law, she was installed as Chancellor of the Class Year of 2015 – a member of the law school’s most prestigious honor society.
 She was also a recipient of presidential scholarships in law and elected to the Order of the Coif.
 Stella is a life member of the Texas Law Review.

-Stella has served as co-chair of the External Relations Committee, the Corporate Counsel Committee and the Gala Committee of Asian American Bar Association (“AABA”) of Houston.
-She is currently serving as the co-chair of the Mentorship Committee of AABA.
+Stella has served as co-chair of the External Relations Committee, the Gala Committee and the Mentorship Committee of Asian American Bar Association (“AABA”) of Houston.
+She is currently serving as the co-chair of the Corporate Counsel Committee of AABA.

-Stella has been recognized as a Best Lawyers: Ones to Watch in America™ in the area of Energy Law.
+Stella has been recognized as a Best Lawyers: Ones to Watch in America™ in the area of Energy Law and Mergers & Acquisitions.
 She has also been elected to Rising Stars for 2021-2022 and recognized as Top Rated Mergers & Acquisitions Attorney by Super Lawyers©.

 Prior to joining Gibson Dunn, Stella was an associate in the M&A/Private Equity Department of Kirkland & Ellis’ Houston office.